LondheShubham153/90DaysOfDevOps/2025/kubernetes/README.md

 ## Task 5: Configuration & Secrets Management with ConfigMaps and Secrets

 **Scenario:**
-Deploy a component of the online_shop application that consumes external configuration and sensitive data using ConfigMaps and Secrets.
+Deploy a component of the SpringBoot BankApp application that consumes external configuration and sensitive data using ConfigMaps and Secrets.

 **Steps:**
 1. **Create a ConfigMap:**